William-CarterG/PDT---1er-Microchip-UANDES/docs/info.md

 2. **Harden Locally:** Harden your project locally by following the instructions provided in the subsequent sections.

-3. **Prepare for Tapeout:** After verifying the functionality and hardening the design, create a repository based on the [Tiny Tapeout Verilog template](https://github.com/TinyTapeout/tt10-verilog-template/tree/main).
-Configure the project to match this template.

-4. **Run GitHub Actions:** Push your changes to the repository and execute the GitHub Actions workflow.
+3. **Run GitHub Actions:** Push your changes to the repository and execute the GitHub Actions workflow.
 If it completes successfully, your files are ready for tapeout!

 ## Setup Instructions for Tiny Tapeout Environment